streamich/dom-copy/README.md

  - Execute inside a user generated event.
  - Function may `throw` on error, so wrap in `try {} catch() {}` block.
  - Inspired by [clipboard.js](https://clipboardjs.com/).
+ - Use the second parameter to tell where to insert the invisible `<input>` so that scroll does not move when it is focused.

 ## Tip